 Instagram, Facebook, YouTube

 Facebook, Instagram, and Twitter demonstrate the advantages of the Infinite Scroll to the fullest.
-Obviously, the visitors will never reach the end of the screen or read all content the feed proposes.
-It may seem at least Instagram users have a chance to see the bottom.
+Obviously, the visitors will never reach the end of the screen or read all the content the feed proposes.
+It may seem that at least Instagram users have a chance to see the bottom.
 After all, their feed consists of friends’ finite posts.
 But no. Once your friends’ content is over, Instagram’s cunning algorithms offer you similar posts.

 YouTube is one more entertainment giant that uses Infinite Scroll.
 It got the best out of this type of navigation.
 Combining it with its recommended video algorithms, YouTube presses users to continue searching for fresh videos.
 Let’s be honest: we all felt the effectiveness of YouTube’s tricks.